-- CLP employs around 4,960 staff members in Hong Kong (CLP Holdings Limited, CLPe and CLP Power Hong Kong Limited) and invests constantly in training and development to help our staff perform well in their current roles and prepare them for future challenges. - CLP has a clearly-defined company policy towards people development and has introduced a variety of training and development programmes to enhance employees' professional proficiency and leadership potential.
-CLP's commitment to people development is well recognised in the Randstad Employer Brand Awards.
+- CLP Power Hong Kong Limited employs 4,101 staff members in Hong Kong (as of December 2023).
+As the energy market pivots to a lowcarbon and digitalised future, CLP is committed to developing a diverse and inclusive workforce that is skilled for the future. - CLP has a clearly-defined company policy towards people development and invests constantly in training and development to equip staff members with skills and knowledge in areas covering power engineering, digital technologies, safety, business ethics, and leadership, allowing them to perform well in their current roles and nurturing talents for the power industry. - CLP's commitment to people development is well recognised in the Randstad Employer Brand Awards.
 CLP has ranked among the top three since 2015 and was voted as the Most Attractive Employer in Hong Kong in 2016, 2018 and 2019.
-CLP is recognised as one of the world's 12 most attractive employers in 2019 and inducted in the Global Hall of Fame for 2020/2021, becoming the first company in Hong Kong to receive this honour.
-CLP has been continuously recognised by the Employees Retraining Board (ERB) as a "Manpower Developer" since 2010 for 10 consecutive years and is acknowledged as "Super MD" in 2021 (2020 to 2025). - Moreover, CLP values innovation and knowledge, and makes dedicated efforts and continuous investment to promote a learning and innovation culture.
-We are devoted to sustaining the specialised professional expertise of the power industry, and encourage staff members to share their knowledge and experience.
-Our outstanding performance in this area is well recognised by the Global Most Innovative Knowledge Enterprise (MIKE) Award from 2018 to 2022.
-Competed with other outstanding international companies and institutions from Asia, Australia, New Zealand, and the Middle East, CLP was one of the award winners. - CLP continuously promotes and practices a positive corporate culture that prioritises the well-being of staff.
-With "Cares for People" as one of our core values, CLP organises various activities to enhance a happy workplace culture.
-CLP was recognised with relevant awards by different organisations in 2022 including "Top 10 Happiest Company to Work For Award", "Special Award CHO Digital Transformation", "Top Happiest Culture Award", "Best Corporate Wellbeing Programme Award", Public Voting and Experts Recommendation My Favourite "Happy-at-Work Activity" (Happy@work). - CLP Group Provident Fund Scheme is awarded by Asia Asset Management for "Hong Kong Best ORSO Scheme" and "Hong Kong Best Member Communications" Awards in 2020, 2022 and 2023 to acknowledge our comprehensive financial support on employees' retirement planning.
+CLP was recognised as one of the world's 12 most attractive employers in 2019 and was inducted in the Global Hall of Fame for 2020/2021, becoming the first company in Hong Kong to receive this honour.
+Moreover, CLP has been continuously recognised by the Employees Retraining Board (ERB) as a "Manpower Developer" since 2010 for 10 consecutive years and was acknowledged as "Super MD" in 2020 (2020 to 2025). - CLP makes dedicated efforts and continuous investment to promote knowledge management and an innovation culture.
+We are devoted to sustaining the specialised professional expertise of the power industry and encourage staff members to share their knowledge and experience.
+Our outstanding performance in this area is well recognised by the Global Most Innovative Knowledge Enterprise (MIKE) Award from 2018 to 2023.
+Competed with other outstanding international companies and institutions from Asia, Australia, New Zealand, and the Middle East, CLP was one of the award winners.

+- CLP continuously promotes and practises a positive corporate culture that prioritises the well-being of staff.
+CLP cares for people and organises various activities to cultivate a happy workplace.
+CLP was recognised with relevant awards by different organisations in 2023 including the Elite Award in the "Grand Award of Employee Wellness - Organisational Category" at the HKiHRM HR Excellence Awards, "Grand Award of Employer of the Year" and "Gold Award of Best Corporate Wellbeing Programme Award" by CTgoodjobs Best HR Award, "Recognised Company" by InspiringHK Sports Foundation's SportsHour Company Scheme and its "Best Practice Showcase" award, "Happy Company 10 Years+ Award" by "Happy@Work" co-organised by The Chinese Manufacturers' Association of Hong Kong and Promoting Happiness Index Foundation, as well as "Company Award" and "CHO Back to Normal Workplace Award" by The Chief Happiness Officer Association. - CLP Group Provident Fund Scheme has been awarded by Asia Asset Management for "Hong Kong Best ORSO Scheme" and "Hong Kong Best Member Communications" awards since 2019 and 2020 respectively to acknowledge CLP's commitment to employees' retirement benefits.